foolin/golem-lang/README.md

 # The Golem Programming Language

 Golem is a general purpose, interpreted language, with first-class functions and a dynamic type system.
-Golem's primary use case is to be embedded inside a Go program, similar to how Lua is designed to be embedded inside a C program.
+Golem can be used as a command-line application, but it is also easy to embed Golem inside a Golang progam.

 Golem combines the concurrency system of Go with the embeddability of Lua, while borrowing many ideas from other scripting languages like